devnoname120/epubviewer/README.md

 - Go to https://codespaces.new/nextcloud/server and use the default settings.
 You can also change the branch to e.g. `stable28` if you want to use a specific version of Nextcloud.
 It takes around 5 minutes to initialize.
 Then it starts automatically.
-- In the Codespace vscode interface, click on the burger menu in the upper left corner → `Terminal` → `Ne Terminal` and then run the following in the newly-open terminal:
+- In the Codespace vscode interface, click on the burger menu in the upper left corner → `Terminal` → `New Terminal` and then run the following in the newly-open terminal:

 ```shell